4GeeksAcademy/master-javascript-programming-exercises/exercises/083-getAllElementsButNth/README.md

 ## 💡 Hint:

-+ One way to do this exercise is with the method `splice()`, you should investigate it.
++ One way to do this exercise is with the method `splice()`, you should search about it.